SHIMA0111/templatia/README.md

 - Each `{name}` in the template must correspond to a named struct field
 - Field types used in the template must implement Display and FromStr
   - When `allow_missing_placeholders` is enabled, the Default trait implementation is also required.
-- It is possible to use placeholders for the same field multiple times within the template, but during from_string() the placeholders for the same field must have the same value.
+- It is possible to use placeholders for the same field multiple times within the template, but during from_str() the placeholders for the same field must have the same value.
   - For example, if the template is `"{first_name} (Full: {first_name} {family_name})"`, you cannot deserialize `Taro (Full: Jiro Yamada)` into the struct.

 ## Runtime Errors